contributte/doctrine-orm/.docs/README.md

 ### EntityManager

-Define own EntityManager is useful for addind or overriding methods you needed.
+Defining your own EntityManager is useful for addind or overriding methods you needed.

 ```yaml
 orm: